guptaraghav29/Travel-Agency-Management-System/README.md

 * Project IO:
 	* Input: Customer’s and Travel Agent’s names and basic information, Vacation location, Travel Itinerary describing the places to go to and what day, as well as lodging accommodations

-	* Output: Creates 2 files - one containing customer's information and Travel Agent’s name and contact information
+	* Output: Creates 2 files:
+		 * One containing customer's information and Travel Agent’s name and contact information.
 		 * A second file with the Travel Itinerary for the customer’s use

 * 3 Design Patterns We’ll Be Implementing:
-	* Abstract factory:
+	* Abstract factory
-		* Creating related and dependent objects
-		* Vehicles: Planes, cars, boats, etc.
-		* Overnight Accommodations: Hotels, motels
+		* Abstract factory is great as it allows us to be able to create related and dependent objects.
+For example, he can have objects like vehicles (cars, planes, boats, etc.) which are all related, but the children objects (type of vehicles) have a dependency on the parent vehicle class for a functionality perhaps.
+We could also have classes for overnight accommodations such as hotels, motels, etc.
- 	* Visitor:
+	* Visitor
-		* Lets us define a new operation without changing the classes of the elements on which it operates
+		* The visitor design pattern allows us to have greater encapsulation and define a new operation without changing the classes of the elements on which it operates.
+It also adds ease when wanting to define new operations throughout the lifecycle of the program.
+Visitor design pattern also reduces code footprint by allowing us to use it only in the classes we need to use them in.
-	* Decorator:
+	* Decorator
-		* Lets us add responsibilities to a specific object instead of the whole class
+		* Allows us to add responsibilities to a specific object instead of the whole class.
+Also known as a wrapper, and will give us great flexibility when it comes to specific objects that just don’t need a change that’s for all of the objects.
+We can also nest decorators recursively, giving us options to add an unlimited amount of added responsibilities.

  > ## Phase II
  > In addition to completing the "Class Diagram" section below, you will need to